ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 There is an ATC firmware bug (2023.02) that after changing the battery, the display is left blank.
-To fix this, flash the original Firmware and then the ATC Firmware back. https://github.com/atc1441/ATC_MiThermometer/issues/256 (in the issues link you'll find a link to the original firmware)
+To fix this, flash the original Firmware and then the ATC Firmware back. https://github.com/atc1441/ATC_MiThermometer/issues/256 (in the issues link you'll find a link to the original firmware) Update 2023.11: My switch to the pvvx firmware fixed this bug (more details below)

 #### Weird display on very low battery